-While he is a leading figure in the manufacturing of kamairicha, he also likes to experiment.
+While he is a leading figure in the manufacturing of kamairicha, This manufacturer also likes to experiment.
 This Oolong is a result of one of his attempts, for which he used the local Takachiho cultivar, to enhance the aroma of his oolong tea by taking the final firing at a higher temperature for a slightly longer period of time, thereby lightly roasting the tea.
 Roasting Oolong is a process that is still uncommon in Japan.

 ・Origin: Gokase, Miyazaki, Japan (single estate).